ChengIC/my-fastapi/README.md

 ## Full-Stack FastAPI Project (large-scale)
 ![FastAPI Full-Stack Project Architecture](large_project_architecture.png)

-The architecture of a full-stack FastAPI project is shown in the diagram above, illustrating a scalable structure with separate components of:
+The architecture of an example of a full-stack FastAPI project is shown in the diagram above, illustrating a scalable structure with separate components of:

 - `main.py`: Entry point of the project, launches the FastAPI application.
 - `core/`: Core functionality, including configuration and security.